-We rely on federal and state grants, including funding from CPRIT and failure to receive additional grants may harm our business.
+We rely on funding from CPRIT and failure to receive additional funds may harm our business.

-During the course of the development of our product candidates, we have been funded in part through federal and state grants, including but not limited to the funding we received from CPRIT.
-The grants have been, and any future government grants and contracts we may receive may be, subject to the risks and contingencies set forth in our Annual Report on Form 10-K for the year ended December 31, 2020, including under the risk factor entitled "Reliance on government funding for our programs may add uncertainty to its research and commercialization efforts with respect to those programs that are tied to such funding and may impose requirements that limit its ability to take specified actions, increase the costs of commercialization and production of product candidates developed under those programs and subject it to potential financial penalties, which could materially and adversely affect our business, financial condition and results of operations."
-The CPRIT agreement was awarded in June 2016 and originally provided for a three-year grant award of up to \$18.7 million to fund the development of the LSD-1 inhibitor.
-As of March 31, 2021, we had received an aggregate of \$11.3 million from the CPRIT grant.
-A portion of the remaining \$7.4 million CPRIT grant was for a castration-resistant prostate study (approximately \$2.6 million).
-The Company elected not to pursue this study and accordingly this amount will no longer be available.
+During the course of the development of our product candidates, we have been funded through the sale of equity and the funding we received from the CPRIT grant.
+The CPRIT agreement was awarded in June 2016 and originally provided for a three-year grant award of up to \$18.7 million, further modified to \$16.1 million, to fund the development of the LSD-1 inhibitor.
+We have received \$11.3 million since inception of the grant.
+The term of the CPRIT agreement was extended through November 30, 2021.
+We currently have a \$4.8 million receivable due from CPRIT on our June 30, 2021 balance sheet.
 If CPRIT terminates our agreement prior to the expiration due to an event of default or if we terminate the agreement, CPRIT may require us to repay some or all of the disbursed grant.
-The term of the CPRIT agreement was extended through May 2021 and we were approved for an extension through November 30, 2021.
 Although we may apply for government contracts and grants in the future, we may not be successful in obtaining additional grants for any product candidates or programs.
-Failure to receive government grants in the future may harm our business.